IDCI-Consulting/MetastazBundle/README.md

 Metastaz containers can hold records in memory until you manually flush them to the database.
-In order to enable this feature, set the *instance_pool* parameter to true:
+In order to enable this feature, set the *metastaz_container_instance_pooling* parameter to true:

     metastaz_container_instance_pooling = true

 You can select different stores or create yours.
 MetastazBundle provide an ORM and an ODM store.

-In order to use them, set the store *class* parameter to *DoctrineORMMetastazStore* or *DoctrineODMMetastazStore*
+In order to use them, set the store *metastaz_store_class* parameter to *DoctrineORMMetastazStore* or *DoctrineODMMetastazStore*

     metastaz_store_class                = DoctrineORMMetastazStore